-- Lead generation cards:This feature is relatively new to Twitter, but is an easy way to engage users on the platform and outside.
+- Lead generation cards:This feature is relatively new to Twitter, but is an easy way to engage users on the social media platform and outside.
 You can place a CTA button within your tweet, and a user would expand it, click the button, and be able to share their contact info — without leaving Twitter.
 You garner more leads, and the user doesn’t have to go off platform.

 - Tailor your audience: Similar to Google AdWords, Twitter now lets you share specific information with the platform, which will enable your ads to be shown to more relevant users.

 - Promote your account: Pay to promote your account to your target audience in order to grow your following.
 Then, tweet about relevant content, always including a CTA and link.

 LinkedIn’s boosted promotions are the most robust of the Main Three (Facebook, Twitter, LinkedIn).
 With a more Google AdWords-feel, there also comes a higher level of audience targeting, network expansion, and better chances your ad will be seen and engaged with.

 - Saying hello: Introduce yourself to as many people you feel as if can be a relatable connection.
 If they’re a user in your target industry, or could give you a valued recommendation, invite them to connect.

 - Participating frequently: There are many groups, discussions and niche posts that are full of users looking for answers.
 Here, you can answer questions and establish yourself as an industry leader — and potentially create a new lead.